cobbler/cobbler/.github/ISSUE_TEMPLATE/03_backport_request.md

 ---
-name: Backport Request
+name: 🔙 Backport request
-about: Any request for backport something specific
+about: Request a backport of something specific
 title: "[Backport] Your title"
 labels: ''
 assignees: ''